fhdsl/Proactive_Data_Management_and_Sharing/docs/02-data-sharing-is-important.md

 # Data Sharing is Important

 Sharing data is critical for optimizing the advancement of scientific understanding.
-Now that labs all over the world are producing massive amounts of data, there are many discoveries that can be made by just using this existing data.
+Now that labs all over the world are producing massive amounts of data, there are many discoveries that can be made by simply re-using/re-analyzing this existing data.

-This is so important, that starting in January, 2023 the NIH will require specific sharing practices for data management and sharing.
+The concept of data re-use is so important, that in January 2023, after years of development, the NIH released new guidance and began requiring new practices for data management and sharing.
 See the announcement [here](https://grants.nih.gov/grants/guide/notice-files/NOT-OD-21-013.html).

 See this [course](https://hutchdatascience.org/NIH_Data_Sharing/) for more information about how to comply with this policy.

 <div class = "warning">
 Note that many institutes and funding agencies or mechanisms have requirements about how your data can be shared.
-Typically data sharing of protected data also requires Institutional Review Board (IRB) approval before the study is conducted.
+Typically, data sharing of protected data also requires Institutional Review Board (IRB) approval before the study is conducted.
 Ensure that you are following those requirements before you share your data.
+A later section in this course will cover [data privacy](05-data-privacy.html).
 </div>

 There's so many excellent reasons to put your data in a repository whether or not a journal requires it: